etherex/etherex/etherex/WhitePaper.md

 ### Blockchain bloat

 Trading data will need to be regularly optimized to maintain an acceptable footprint on the Ethereum network.
 More research and tests will be needed, but it is already clear that the operating costs will not be suited for HFT trading and for very small trades.
 It will be the project's responsibility to be properly optimized both in its execution and storage use.
-However, other scaling issues would have to be resolved with the Ethereum platform itself, to which the exchange would contribute with any development or direct code contribution.
+However, other scaling issues would have to be resolved within the Ethereum platform itself, to which the exchange would contribute with any development or direct code contribution.

 ### Off-chain coins and fiat integration